hapijs/hapi/Readme.md

 **This is an experimental feature and is likely to change!**

 In order to make it easy to generate documentation for the routes you add to **hapi**, a documentation generator is provided.
 By default the documentation generator is turned _off_.
-To enable the docs endpoint you can pass the following options to the **hapi** `server` under the `docs` setting name:
+To enable the docs endpoint set the `docs` option to _true_ or to an object with custom configuration:
 - `docsEndpoint` - the path where the documentation will be served from.
 Default is '/docs'.
 - `templatePath` - the file path where the template file is located.
 Default is 'lib/templates/route.html'.
 - `template` - the raw source of a template to use.
 If `template` is provided then it will be used over the file located at `templatePath`.
 - `templateParams` - an optional object of any extra information you want to pass into your template, this will be located in the templateParams object in the template data object.

 ### CORS